awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-codepipeline-pipeline-stages-actions.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `OutputArtifacts`  <a name="cfn-codepipeline-pipeline-stages-actions-outputartifacts"></a>
 The name or ID of the result of the action declaration, such as a test or build artifact\.
+While the field is not a required parameter, most actions have an action configuration that requires a specified quantity of output artifacts\.
+To refer to the action configuration specification by action provider, see the [Action structure reference](https://docs.aws.amazon.com/codepipeline/latest/userguide/action-reference.html) in the *AWS CodePipeline User Guide*\.
 *Required*: No
 *Type*: List of [OutputArtifact](aws-properties-codepipeline-pipeline-stages-actions-outputartifacts.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)